 You give us information about you by filling in forms on our Site or by corresponding with us by phone, e-mail or otherwise.
-This includes information you provide when you register to use the Site , request a quote, subscribe to our marketing database, or place an order on our site.
-The information you give us includes names, email address or login details, phone number, address, financial and credit card information, behavioural data, location data, photographs, business information and employment information.
-This data is necessary for our legitimate interests and for us to fulfill our contractual obligations to you, and we rely on this as a lawful basis to use and process the data described above.
+This includes information you provide when you register to use the Site, request a quote, subscribe to our marketing database, or place an order on our site.
+The information you give us includes names, email address or login details, phone number, address, financial and payment card information, behavioural data, location data, photographs, business information and employment information.
+This data is necessary for our legitimate interests and for us to fulfil our contractual obligations to you, and we rely on this as a lawful basis to use and process the data described above.

 Each time you visit or use our Site, we automatically collect the following information: